-Through our SBA 7(a) lending platform, we are a national lender that primarily originates loans to small businesses.
+Through our SBA 7(a) Small Business Loan Program, we are a national lender that primarily originates loans to small businesses.
 We identify loan origination opportunities through personal contacts, internet referrals, attendance at trade shows and meetings, direct mailings, advertisements in trade publications and other marketing methods.
 We also generate loans through referrals from real estate and loan brokers, franchise representatives, existing borrowers, lawyers and accountants.

-On March 27, 2020, the CARES Act was enacted to help provide financial stability and relief for individuals and businesses affected by COVID-19.
-Section 1112 of the CARES Act ("Section 1112") provides for six months of subsidy loan payments to be made on all existing SBA 7(a) loans in 'regular' servicing.
+Section 1112 provides for six months of subsidy loan payments to be made on all loans originated under the SBA 7(a) Small Business Loan Program in 'regular' servicing.
 Borrowers' scheduled payments of principal and interest will be made by the SBA and these payments do not have to be repaid by the borrower.
-The overwhelming majority of borrowers under our SBA 7(a) lending platform qualify for relief under Section 1112.
+The overwhelming majority of borrowers under our SBA 7(a) Small Business Loan Program qualify for relief under Section 1112.
 The relief also applies to any new borrowers for covered loans made through September 27, 2020.
-Thus, while the long-term economic impact of COVID-19 to borrowers under our SBA 7(a) lending platform remains unclear, we do not expect new delinquencies to be material in the aggregate for loans currently serviced under our SBA 7(a) lending platform through August 2020 because of the relief provided by Section 1112.
+As a result of the relief provided by Section 1112, we do not expect delinquencies to be material in the aggregate for loans serviced under our SBA 7(a) Small Business Loan Program through September 2020.